iamTahmimHasan/Dhaka-Metro-E-Ticketing-System/README.md

 # Dhaka-Metro-E-Ticketing-System
- Dhaka-Metro-E-Ticketing-System is a Console based application written in c proram
+ Dhaka-Metro-E-Ticketing-System is a Console based application written in c program